COVID-19 shipping update (May 19):

 Domestic transit times: Tinderbox is located in Balingup, in the South West of WA, so allow a little extra time to receive your order.
 Approximate transit times are: Perth 2 business days, regional WA 3-4 business days, other capital cities 5 days, other regional areas 6-7 days, other remote areas and islands 7-10 days.
-If you have provided an email address you will receive an email from Australia Post on how to track your item - check your junk mail folder, it may be in there.
+If you have provided an email address you will receive an email from us on how to track your item - check your junk mail folder, it may be in there.
 If you select express post, Australia Post cannot guarantee overnight delivery from our warehouse, although many are delivered overnight to Perth.
 You can expect products to arrive 2-3 days earlier in other regions and up to a week earlier in remote areas.

 Do you have a free delivery threshold?